Synthetic vs. Real Training Data for Visual Navigation: Methods

 \subsection{Learning to navigate in simulation}

 \textbf{Learning goal-reaching from a shortest-path oracle.} We train a learning-based agent to mimic a scripted oracle agent that follows the shortest paths between the episode start and goal locations.
 The oracle has privileged access to the simulator state and utilizes a proportional controller for path tracking.
 The student agent is trained as if the oracle was navigating a sequence of subgoals $s \in \map$ along the shortest path.
 The agent predicts the oracle actions $\mathbf{a}_{gt}$ while only having access to the $P=6$ latest egocentric camera observations $\mathbf{O}_{t}$, and the subgoal image $S_t$ captured at the next subgoal pose $s_t$.
 The predicted actions are trained to minimize the \emph{mean squared error} loss $ \mathcal{L} = MSE(\mathbf{a}_{t}, \mathbf{a}_{gt}) $.
-The set of subgoals $\map$ is randomly sampled along the shortest path so that for each consecutive subgoal the geodesic distance $d(s_n, s_{n+1}) \in [d_{min}, d_{max}]$, where $d_{min}, d_{max}$ are the minimum and maximum subgoal separation.
-The purpose of this randomization is to increase the diversity of the subgoals.
+The set of subgoals $\map$ is randomly sampled along the shortest path so that for each consecutive subgoal the geodesic distance $d(s_n, s_{n+1}) \in [d_{min}, d_{max}]$, where $d_{min}=\SI{0.5}{\meter}, d_{max}=\SI{3.0}{\meter}$ are the minimum and maximum subgoal separation.
 The subgoal at the time step $t$ is chosen from $\map$ based on the distance from the position of the agent.
 At each time step, the oracle agent is rolled out for $H=5$ steps to acquire future actions $\mathbf{a}_{gt}$ for each pair of observation and subgoal.
 Each triplet $(\mathbf{O}_{t}, S_t, \mathbf{a}_{gt})$, illustrated in Fig.~\ref{fig:learning_approach}, is saved to disk for use as training data for the student agent.

 \textbf{Data distribution.} Naively imitating the oracle agent leads to poor performance, as shown in Sec.~\ref{sec:sim2real_ablation}.
 During deployment, compounding prediction errors lead to covariate shift between training data and actual observations~\cite{spencer_feedback_2021}.
 If a policy has only been trained with shortest-path trajectories, it might not be able to recover back after ending in a state outside the shortest-path distribution.
 Thus, we employ \emph{DAgger}~\cite{ross_reduction_2011} to diversify the state distribution of the training data.
 During training data collection, the simulated agent executes the student policy action instead of $\mathbf{a}_{gt}$ with probability $p(\mathbf{a}_{t}) = \beta^{r}$, where $\beta$ is a decay coefficient and $r$ is the number of the current training round.
 The student action is only executed if it does not lead to a collision.